-The Nordics have become one of the hot areas when it comes to data centres – largely due to their cool climate.
+The Nordics have become one of the hot areas when it comes to data centers – largely due to their cool climate.

 In a bid to see how the market is progressing in the area, DigiPlex conducted a study with IDG Connect to reveal the considerable changes in business attitudes and awareness during this temperamental time of digital transformation.

-The report (A Perfect Storm: Nordic Data Centre Trends 2018) is based off a survey of 300 business leaders in the Nordic Region.
-There were a number of interesting revelations, with the results finding data centres and issues related to their operation are achieving new prominence as a method to reduce business risk, boost competitiveness, and improve sustainability.
+The report (A Perfect Storm: Nordic Data Center Trends 2018) is based off a survey of 300 business leaders in the Nordic Region.
+There were a number of interesting revelations, with the results finding data centers and issues related to their operation are achieving new prominence as a method to reduce business risk, boost competitiveness, and improve sustainability.

 Despite this though, DigiPlex says there are still substantial awareness gaps, which reflect the significant barriers businesses still need to surpass to bring real change.

 - Digital transformation is clearly critical as 74 percent say their business' survival depends on it.